giotto-ai/giotto-deep/paper.md

-The hyperparameter searches (HPO) can also be distributed on a `kubernetes` cluster using [python RQ](https://python-rq.org), speeding up the computation: this is an essential aspect when dealing with large models and large hyperparameters searches.
+The hyperparameter searches (HPO) can also be distributed on a `kubernetes` cluster using [python RQ](https://python-rq.org), speeding up the computation: this is an essential aspect when dealing with large models and large hyperparameter searches.
 Many topological computations in `giotto-deep` are performed by `giotto-tda` [@tauzin2021giotto].